 Leadership development is an essential aspect of our work, especially in the communities and congregations we are connected with.
-CTC internships are a vital part of this, by allowing young people from a range of Christian and socio-economic backgrounds to explore how faith impacts public life.
+CTC internships are a vital part of this, by allowing people from a range of Christian and socio-economic backgrounds to explore how faith impacts public life.

 Buxton Leadership Programme

 This year-long programme is a unique opportunity to experience life in and around Westminster alongside church-based community organising.
 Interns will have the chance to explore the role of faith in public life both on a national level and at the grassroots.
 Successful applicants will work as community organisers in local churches on a range of campaigns and concerns.
 They will also spend part of their placement in a political organisation or Parliamentary office.

 • We welcome applicants who have graduated from University from all parts of the UK and from all Christian backgrounds.